geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-05/meeting-transcript.md

 Cool.

 ##### **Chrism** [[01:06:46](https://www.youtube.com/watch?v=GNdNtguh1zo&t=4006)]
 Oh, yeah.
 The one other thing was we talked about last meeting, refactoring all of the compilers to be part of the renderers.
 Yep.
 I'd done a little bit of thinking about that.
 I haven't started that at all yet.
 But I had thought about what to do there a little bit.
 And it feels like a lot of the stuff, you might want to move more stuff into program spec.
-So for instance, if you look at opsqcom right now, we have all this.
+So for instance, if you look at ops_qcom right now, we have all this.
 We have a separate way of parsing the neural output and a separate way of parsing the.
 Yeah.
 The output of the CL compiler.
 And this doesn't really seem like what you want to be doing.
 Instead, it seems like you probably want to pass the flat binary, the image, literally like the binary, like the assembly code.
 And then you also want to pass some metadata.
 So like the branch stack and the number of registers and this sort of stuff.

 ##### **Geohot** [[01:07:43](https://www.youtube.com/watch?v=GNdNtguh1zo&t=4063)]
 I think this is independent of the moving the compilers to the renderers.